REMEDI4ALL/covid19/README.md

 ## Metadata columns

-In addition to columns corresponding to morphological features from CellProfiler, we have metadata columns:
+In addition to columns corresponding to morphological features from CellProfiler, we have the following columns:

 1. `type`: {'single', 'combo', 'infected', 'uninfected'}, i.e., single drug (control), drug combination, DMSO, and healthy.
 2. `batch_id_1`: unique identifier of the first drug in the given combination (find the corresponding compound name in the file `data/id_to_name.txt`).
 3. `batch_id_2`: id of the second drug.
 If not a combination, then `batch_id_2`=`batch_id_1`.
 4. `conc_1`: concentration of the first drug in the given combination, in micromoles.
 5. `conc_2`: concentration of the second drug.
 If not a combination, then `conc_2`=`conc_1`.
+6. `count_nuclei`: average number of nuclei in a cell estimated by CellProfiler.

 **Note**: although we use the indexes `_1` and `_2` to distinguish two drugs in a combination, it does not imply any order –– drug combinations are 'symmetric' pairs in this sense.